Cohomology of cluster varieties. I. Locally acyclic case: The curious Lefschetz property

 \subsection{The curious Lefschetz property in products}

 The following lemma has been proved several times in the context of the more standard hard Lefschetz theorem.
-Either of the proofs of \cite[Theorem 2.2]{McDaniel} or \cite[Proposition~3.4]{HW} applies in our setting, when combined with the fact that the Kunneth isomorphism respects the Deligne splitting.
+Either of the proofs of \cite[Theorem 2.2]{McDaniel} or \cite[Proposition~3.4]{HW} applies in our setting, when combined with the fact that the K\"unneth isomorphism respects the Deligne splitting.

 \begin{proposition} Suppose that the curious Lefschetz property holds for $(X,\gamma)$ and $(X',\gamma')$.
 Then it holds for $(X \times X', \pi_1^*(\gamma) + \pi_2^*(\gamma'))$ where $\pi_1: X \times X' \to X$ and $\pi_2: X \times X' \to X'$ denote the two projections. \end{proposition}